CaptCalli/GoTQuotes/README.md

 If the quote does not seem to change, this simply means that the same quote was randomly selected again.
 I have not yet built in a function to avoid duplicates back-to-back.

+---

 # Support

-For support, feel free to contact me on Twitter: @_KittyKerns
+For questions, feel free to contact me on [Twitter](https://twitter.com/captcalli)

+---

 # License

 MIT License

+---

+# Interesting Tidbit
+Elephants may feed for up to 16 hours a day.
+In the wild one animal can consume as much as 600 pounds of food in a single day, although 250 – 300 pounds is a more typical amount.
+---

 # Note

-I am aware that the code can be condensed.
+I am aware that the code can be refactored.
 It will be tabled for now, and likely reworked in the future.

+---

+# Thank you

+Thank you for reading the ReadMe!
+-CaptCalli